 Passage of the tax overhaul by Congress has resulted in some major corporations deciding to share the wealth with employees.
-These include AT&T Inc. (NYSE:TC), Comcast Corp.
+These include AT&T Inc. (NYSE:TB), Comcast Corp.
 (NASDAQ:CMCSAC), Wells Fargo & Co.
-(NYSE:WFCB), Fifth Third Bancorp (NASDAQ:FITBB) and Boeing Co.
+(NYSE:WFCC), Fifth Third Bancorp (NASDAQ:FITBC) and Boeing Co.
 (NYSE:BAC).

 In addition, 30 large companies have said they will attempt to boost stock prices through share buybacks.
 Others are expected to bump dividends to shareholders as a way of spreading out some of what they will save with lower tax rates, including a low repatriation tax on offshore funds.

 Companies with most of their operations in the U.S. stand to gain the most although the afore-mentioned repatriation tax of 14.5% on liquid assets and 7.5% on illiquid assets could be very helpful to corporations with money parked overseas.

 Although some analysts expect most of the windfall to go to CEOs and shareholders, many companies are attempting to get ahead of the curve by announcing payments and raises to employees.
 AT&T and Comcast said they would pay a $1,000 bonus to most U.S. workers once President Trump signs the legislation – expected to happen in early January.
 Wells Fargo and Fifth Third plan to raise their minimum wage to $15 per hour.

 New Corporate Rate